Judith Todd: Biography

-In 1984 Todd was raped by a senior officer in Mugabe's military on his orders, after she criticised the genocide of Ndebele civilians, the traditional opponents of Mugabe's own tribe.
+In 1984, Todd was raped by a senior officer in Mugabe's military on his orders, after she criticised the genocide of Ndebele civilians, the traditional opponents of Mugabe's own tribe.
 She became a strong critic of the regime of Robert Mugabe.

 After an unsuccessful candidature for a seat in parliament for the Zimbabwe African People's Union (ZAPU) she worked as a journalist.
 She was a founding shareholder of the Daily News newspaper in 1999.
-The newspaper was banned in 2003 and, in the same year, Todd was stripped of her Zimbabwean citizenship, when she was unable to comply with a court order to renounce her potential dual nationality because of her parents' birth in New Zealand.
+The newspaper was banned in 2003.
+That same year, she was stripped of her Zimbabwean citizenship, when she was unable to comply with a court order to renounce her potential dual nationality because of her parents' birth in New Zealand.

 As Todd had never had New Zealand nationality, she was unable to renounce it.
 The temporary passport she had been issued was not renewed and she became stateless for a decade, until the nationality law was changed in 2013 to allow Zimbabweans to be dual nationals.

+She was married to Richard Acton from 1974 to 1984.